Armenian religion in Cyprus: Famagusta

-The first Liturgy and its re-consecration were held on 14 January 1945 by Archimandrite Krikor Bahlavouni (also known as "Topal Vartabed").
+The first liturgy and its re-consecration were held on 14 January 1945 by Archimandrite Krikor Bahlavouni (also known as "Topal Vartabed").
 On 8 March 1957 it was partially burnt by Turkish Cypriots, but continued to be used as a church until 1962; since then, the Famagusta Armenian community used the church of Ayia Paraskevi, which the Holy Archbishopric of Cyprus granted.
-The church celebrated on the nearest Sunday to 15 August, feast day of the Dormition of the Mother of God.
+The church celebrated the feast day of the Dormition of the Mother of God on the nearest Sunday to 15 August.
 In January 1964 it was taken by Turkish Cypriots during the 1963–1964 troubles and was occupied by Turkey in August 1974 during the 1974 Turkish invasion.
-Between 1964 and 1974, it was used as a residence, despite attempts by the Swedish Contingent (SWEDCON) of UNFICYP and others to make other arrangements for the residing family.
-During the 1974-2005 period, the year in which it was declassified from a "military area", it was used as a stable and a store room.
-Until 1974, there were beautiful frescoes on the walls, which today have disappeared.
-It has been left at the mercy of nature and vandals and it is in need of repairs.
-No Liturgies have been held since 1964.
+Between 1964 and 1974, it was used as a residence, despite attempts by the Swedish Contingent of United Nations Peacekeeping Force in Cyprus and others to make other arrangements for the residing family.
+After 1974it was used as a stable and a store room until 2005 when it was declassified from a "military area".
+Until 1974, there were frescoes on the walls, which have since disappeared.
+It has been left to the mercy of nature and vandals and it is in need of repairs.
+No liturgies have been held since 1964.

-The Armenian Orthodox church of the Virgin Mary of Ganchvor should not be confused with the Armenian-Catholic church of Saint Mary the Green (de Vert), whose location is unknown.